-As part of Enterprise Risk Management activities, in 2022 risk mapping was produced and refined at both the holding company and subsidiary levels for all Group sectors.
-These activities identified the various risks for the Group and led to an assessment of GHC's exposure level, in terms of impact and probability of occurrence, identifying the relative controls.
+As part of Enterprise Risk Management activities, in 2023 the risk mapping was updated and consolidated at both the holding company and subsidiary levels for all Group sectors, partly as a result of the acquisitions during the year.
+These activities refined the various risk areas for the Group and led to an assessment of GHC's exposure level, in terms of impact and probability of occurrence, identifying the relative controls.